Monday, July 29, 2019

 Atari ST demos [part one]

-I decided to make a video showcasing a limited selection of the earlier Atari ST demos which personally hold a special place in my heart.
-You know, those productions which made our brains, eyes and ears exploded with shock and excitement when we saw our machine doing things it was never supposed to be able to do!!
+I decided to make a video showcasing a limited selection of the earlier Atari ST demos that hold a special place in my heart.
+You know, those productions which made our brains, eyes and ears explode with shock and excitement when we saw our machine doing things it was never supposed to be able to do.
+Well, that was the start of a special era, alright!

 I hope you all enjoy this video and I've also added one of my favourite chiptunes as a cool backing track, Best Part Of The Creation by Big Alec.
-A mesmerising tune from "Punish Your Machine" which is also one of few medium-resolution screens too!!
-Every demo is available on AtariMania and Demozoo and here is what I decided to pick:
+A mesmerising tune from "Punish Your Machine" which is also one of few medium-resolution screens for the ST. Every demo is available on AtariMania and Demozoo and here is what I decided to pick:

 * README.PRG by The Exceptions: Come on, nobody expected this when double-clicking that icon!